 Every state has its own laws for drivers and truckers, but what happens when your job takes you across state lines?
 While there is no federal commercial driver’s license, there are a few requirements you need before you tackle interstate driving.
-Many camper transport jobs and other professional trucking contracts will take you across state lines, so it’s important to make sure you have everything you need before you hit the road.
+Many camper transport jobs and other professional trucking contracts will have you crossing state lines in a commercial vehicle, so it’s important to make sure you have everything you need before you hit the road.
 Make sure your requirements are in order with this guide on what you need to cross state lines as a truck driver.

 License and Registration